na-na-hi/renget/archive/NikkeUnion.md

 #Unions
 -> ![diebox](https://imgur.com/4y8aMHq.gif) <-

 !!! info
-    -> stickers and drawfriend art can be found here https://rentry.co/GoddessofVictoryNikke/  <- -> old raid graphs by the dorothyfriend can be found here https://rentry.co/NikgRaidGraphs <-
+    -> old raid graphs by the dorothyfriend can be found here https://rentry.co/NikgRaidGraphs <- -> Mods are still power tripping pissants so make them earn their paycheck.
+Jannies do it for free. <-

 ##Server: NA